 If you have to pay an upfront fee to become a mystery shopper, that’s always a scam.
-When you’re looking for mystery shopper jobs, here are ways you can avoid scams:
+When you’re looking for mystery shopper jobs, here are ways to avoid scams:

 - Don’t pay to work.
 Honest companies pay you, not charge you, to work for them.
 Even if they say the money is really for a certification, training, or a guaranteed job, don’t do it.
 No real job, including mystery shopping, involves paying to get the job.
 You’ll find out the certification is worthless, and there’s probably no job.

 - Don’t pay for a list of mystery shopping jobs.
-You can get that information free.
+That information is available for free.

 - Never wire money as part of a mystery shopping assignment.
-A scammer might send you a check, say, for buying products, tell you to deposit it and wire money back for “taxes,” “fees,” or some other reason.
+A scammer might send you a check for buying products, tell you to deposit it, and wire money back for “taxes,” “fees,” or some other reason.
 This is a classic scammer move.
-Wiring money is like sending cash — once you send with a company like MoneyGram or Western Union, you probably can’t get it back.
+Wiring money is like sending cash — once you send money through a company like MoneyGram or Western Union, you probably won’t get it back.

 - Never deposit checks into your bank account and send money back.
 It doesn’t matter who it’s from or what they say it’s for — don’t do it.
 This is a fake check scam.
 Any money withdrawn from your account is your own money since the check is worthless.

 - Don’t respond to a job notice saying it’s with MSPA.
-The Mystery Shoppers Professionals Association (MSPA) is a trade association for the customer experience industry.
+The Mystery Shopping Professionals Association (MSPA) is a trade association for the customer experience industry.
 MSPA doesn’t hire or advertise for mystery shoppers.
-But they do have a list of service provider companies that you can register with to find possible mystery shopping jobs.
+But they do have a list of service provider companies with possible mystery shopping jobs.

 Also, search online for the company name with the words “review,” “complaint,” or “scam.”
-It’s a good idea to see what others are saying about the company before you pursue a job with them.
+Check to see what others are saying about the company before you pursue a job with them.
 And talk with someone you trust to get their opinion before you take the job.